Trace API Traffic

 - APISIX CRD

 API7 Ingress Controller currently does not support enabling plugins on a single route.
-Alternatively, you could create a new service and enable the opentelemetry
+Alternatively, you could create a new service and enable the opentelemetry plugin on the service.

-Create a Kubernetes manifest file for a route (that also creates a service) and enable opentelemetry
+Create a Kubernetes manifest file for a route (that also creates a service) and enable opentelemetry:

 apiVersion: apisix.apache.org/v1alpha1